Research Interests:

 Paper(s) Under Review:

-- Can a Trade Policy Change Increase Gender Equality?
-New Evidence from Chile (with U. Banerjee and L. Castro) [pdf] Revised & Resubmitted at Journal of International Economics
+- Can a Trade Policy Change Gender Equality?
+New Evidence from Chile (with U. Banerjee and L. Castro) [pdf] Revised & Resubmitted (2nd Round) at Journal of International Economics

 - Do firms reorganize gender composition of their employment in response to a trade shock?
 Using novel data on gender composition of employment across several occupational groups for Chilean manufacturing firms matched with customs data for 1995--2007, a developing country with low gender equality, and utilizing the 1999 Chile-Mexico Free Trade Agreement (FTA) as the quasi-natural shock, we document the first evidence that the share of female white-collar workers increased by 10% for new exporters exporting to Mexico due to the FTA or complete elimination of tariffs.
 This happened through a substitution effect from male to female high-skilled workers caused primarily due to higher use of technology, high-skilled non-productive tasks, and reduction in discrimination in hiring of female white-collar workers.
 Our results are driven by domestic firms producing final goods.
 We also show that re-organization of labour force led to about 14% increase in labour productivity.
 Overall, we underscore that trade policy can play an important role in addressing gender gap in employment.